Undergraduate tuition fees

 *Excluding Art and Design Foundation Studies (a Further Education course – all other Foundation Studies courses are classed as Higher Education.)

 **If you are aged under 19 on 31st August on year of entry then tuition is free (UK students only).
-UK fees beyond 2019 entry have not yet been set.

 To see which band your chosen course falls under, please take a look at the fees section within the course page itself.
 If you have any questions or you are unsure about something please don't hesitate to get in touch with us.